Dear Mama: Release and commercial success

-"Dear Mama" entered Billboards Hot R&B Singles chart on March 11, 1995, rose to number 2 the next week, then to number 1 during the week of March 25.
-The song topped the Billboard Hot Rap Singles chart for five weeks and peaked at number nine on the Hot 100.
-It also topped the Hot Dance Music Maxi-Singles sales chart for four weeks.
-The single was certified platinum by the RIAA on July 13, 1995, and sold 700,000 copies domestically.
+“Dear Mama” was first released on February 9, 1995, as the lead single from Me Against the World.
+The song entered Billboards Hot R&B Singles chart on March 11, rose to number two the next week, then topped the chart during the week of March 25.
+It additionally topped the Billboard Hot Rap Singles chart for five weeks and on April 29, peaked at number nine on the Hot 100.
+“Dear Mama” also topped the Hot Dance Music Maxi-Singles sales chart for four weeks, and peaked at number 16 on the Rhythmic Airplay chart.
+On the year-end charts, “Dear Mama” ranked at number 27 on the Hot R&B Singles chart and number 51 on the Hot 100.
+In 2014, “Dear Mama” made a brief appearance on the Ringtones chart.